 Under statutory liability, the contractor is liable for any delay in the performance of the construction work, if it is at fault (negligence or intent).
-Apart from that, the parties to a construction agreement often agree on contractual penalties (Vertragsstrafe) for delays in hitting contractual milestones.
-Typically, a certain amount is payable by the contractor for each day's delay.
+Apart from that, the parties to a construction agreement often agree on contractual penalties (Vertragsstrafe) for delays in hitting contractual milestones; typically, a certain amount is payable by the contractor for each day's delay.
 However, contractual penalties may be subject to adequate reduction by the court.
 Furthermore, the contractual penalties have to be deducted from any further damages claimed in respect of the delay of performance.
+Also, in the case of performance delays related to the COVID-19 pandemic, contractors whose ability to perform their obligations was severely hampered during that time may not be liable to pay contractual penalties under certain circumstances.